NCEAS/pfx-commercial/portfolio/README.md

-# Analysis for 'Benefits and risks of diversification for individual fishers'
+# Code for 'Benefits and risks of diversification for individual fishers'

-These subfolders (which will eventually be transferred to a separate repository) contain code for the paper 'Benefits and risks of diversification for individual fishers'.
+These folders contain code for the paper 'Benefits and risks of diversification for individual fishers'.

 Within the folder `analysis`, files are run in order according to their names (`0-...R` then `1-...R`, etc.).

 The main hierarchical variance function regression Stan model is in the file `analysis/portfolio-offset.stan`.